Automated smart home system

 Smart technology allows you to automate your lights, security camera, home cinema, heating systems and shout things at Alexa/Google/Siri.
 Whereas an automated smart home system is much more.

 A ‘Smart Home’ is a building where essential services such as lighting, heating and security are managed intelligently using an electronic system.
 Because the building knows how and when you use these services, it can optimise them for you.
 This saves energy and makes the home more luxurious and comfortable.

-At Cherwell Windows, we have partnered with Halo Haus and Visual Control Systems.
-Halo Haus works with Internorm systems and Visual Control Systems work with most of our other brands.
+At Cherwell Windows, we have partnered with Visual Control Systems.

 This system has been designed and built to allow your home to harmoniously regulate your home with nature and ensure it stays at a comfortable temperature throughout the year.